danilocgsilva/programming-knowledge/logic.md

 example, he might write 543.
 How many numbers does Renan write?

 12. Mike has to take medication for 180 days.
 The prescription says that he has to take it two days in a row, then skip 1 day.
 He will repeat this pattern for 180 days.
 If he begins taking the medicine on a Monday, how many times will he take it on a Monday and then on Tuesday of the same week?

 13. There are 28 couples at a party.
 Each person shakes hands with every other person, except their own spouse.
 When the party is over, Mr. Mitsuya asks each attendant how many hands they shook, and everyone tells him a different number.
 How many hands did Mr. Mitsuya shake?

+14. I have two buckets of water, one of 3 liters of capacity and other with 5 liters of capacity.
+I have also available an infinit source of water.
+I want to have 4 liters of water, following the rules:
+* The buckets does not have marks for water amount.
+* I have no way to measure the amount of water.
+* Once I change the water from a bucket to another, I must do so until the next bucket is full of water, or the first bucket is empty.
+* I can discard water from buckets, but once I do, I must discard all the water.